acsahin/HipoApp/README.md

-  This app is made for Hipo Internship Program
-  It is a full programmatically UIKit application
+  This app is made for Hipo Internship Program, it is a full programmatically UIKit application